 This post is for you.

-1. Anyone can call themselves a “pharmacist” in Singapore.
-It’s just a job title for people who work in a pharmacy, no?
+1. Anyone can call themselves a "pharmacist" in Singapore, right?
+Isn't it just a job title for people who work in a pharmacy?

 Only pharmacists licensed by the Singapore Pharmacy Council can call themselves pharmacists and use the title in their work.